hashgraph/hedera-services/docs/transaction-prechecks.md

-The node only performs later checks if the earlier checks pass; and it performs no checks at all if the Platform is in maintenance mode, instead immediately responding to to the gRPC request with a status code of `PLATFORM_NOT_ACTIVE`.
+The node only performs later checks if the earlier checks pass; and it performs no checks at all if the Platform is in maintenance mode, instead immediately responding to the gRPC request with a status code of `PLATFORM_NOT_ACTIVE`.

 In this document, we cover all the response codes that a gRPC client